digitalocean/terraform-provider-digitalocean/docs/resources/monitor_alert.md

 # digitalocean_monitor

 Provides a [DigitalOcean Monitoring](https://docs.digitalocean.com/reference/api/api-reference/#tag/Monitoring) resource.
-Monitor alerts can be configured to alert about, e.g., disk or memory usage exceeding certain threshold.
+Monitor alerts can be configured to alert about, e.g., disk or memory usage exceeding certain threshold, or traffic at certain limits.
 Notifications can be sent to either an email address or a Slack channel.

 ### Basic Example